We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 When you sign a lease, landlords sometimes require you to purchase renters insurance since they can’t compensate you for destroyed items while you live there.

-Many things can affect your home, costing hundreds or thousands of dollars.
 Four main categories can affect your rental property.

 1. Weather Events

 Weather is the top cause of home damage across the United States.
-Research shows that more extreme events occur because of climate change.
-Hurricanes, tornadoes, flooding and wildfires as the top issues, but hail, lightning, dust storms, strong winds and severe temperatures can affect your home.
+Research shows more extreme events occur because of climate change.
+Hurricanes, tornadoes, flooding and wildfires as the top issues, but hail, lightning, dust storms, strong winds and severe temperatures can also affect your home.

 2. Crime